World Statistics Day

 World Statistics Day is celebrated across the globe on 20 October since 2010 and is celebrated after every five years.
 The celebration is to highlights the importance of statistics in development, especially sustainable development, and indicators measuring a country´s progress.
 Previously this day was observed three times 2010, 2015, and 2020 the next World Statistics Day will be celebrated in 2025.

 The day will acknowledge the service provided by the global statistical system at the national and international level and hope to help strengthen the awareness and trust of the public in official statistics.
 It serves as an advocacy tool to further support the work of statisticians across different settings, cultures, and domains.

-Last year on 20 October 2020 the third edition of World Statistics Day was celebrated with the theme “Connecting the world with data we can trust”.
+The third World Statistics Day was celebrated around the globe on 20 October 2020 with the theme “Connecting the world with data we can trust”.

 Statistics as a science of learning provides an essential service, through making available data for decision-making in the face of uncertainty.
 The main goal of celebrating this day is pointing out the importance of statistical data in modern society and the significance of their reliability, as these data present the basis for decision-making – both at global and national levels.

 In the world of work, sound data collection is vital for effective policy-making.
 Without reliable statistics, policy-makers are working in the dark.
 Similarly, employer and worker organizations and other stakeholders need good statistics to back their efforts to influence policy directions.

 History of World Statistics Day